yusufdaniju/papers/journal.md

 These results were AMAZING.
 Some of the things they showed were, for example, that ...

-Lots of wonderful figures were generated.
+Lots of wonderful figures were generated

-This is a revison
+I hear the drums echoing tonight...